Hynn01/ml-smells/gh-pages/content/posts/CodeSmells/2-NaN-Equivalence-Comparison-Misused.md

 title: "NaN Equivalence Comparison Misused"
 disableShare: true
 # ShowReadingTime: true
-tags: ["api-specific", "data cleaning", "error-prone"]
+tags: ["generic", "data cleaning", "error-prone"]
-weight: 11
+weight: 2
 summary: "Be careful when using the `NaN` equivalence comparison in NumPy and Pandas."
 ---

 ### Description

 #### Context
-`NaN` equivalence comparison in NumPy and Pandas behaves differently from Python `None` equivalence comparison.
+`NaN` equivalence comparison behaves differently from `None` equivalence comparison.

 #### Problem
 While `None` == `None` evaluates to `True`, `np.nan` == `np.nan` evaluates to `False` in NumPy.
 As Pandas treats `None` like `np.nan` for simplicity and performance reasons, a comparison of `DataFrame` elements with `np.nan` always returns `False`.
 If the developer is not aware of this, it may lead to unintentional bugs in the code.

 #### Solution
-Developers need to be careful when using the `NaN` comparison in Numpy and Pandas.
+Developers need to be careful when using the `NaN` comparison.

 ### Type

-API-Specific
+Generic

 ### Existing Stage